riyagarg30/Neura-Scholar/README.md

 ## Unit 4:
 ### Train and Re-train:
 1.**Embedding Model**:
-   Trained on arxiv meta data and abstracts for semantic similarity Retrained with updated queries.
+   Trained on arxiv meta data and abstracts for semantic similarity.
+   Retrained with updated queries.

 2. **Summarization Model**:
  Trained on top-k paper summaries
  Retrained with better hyperparameters or more diverse examples